sarathj9/Algorithms/snake_and_ladders/ReadMe.md

   )

-The lines in dotted are the minimum paths from ladder start point to start point.
+The lines in dotted are the minimum paths from ladder start points to the start point and ladder end points to the end point.

 It is computed by:
- - Identifying the ladder end point that is closest to the current ladder point.
+ - Identifying the ladder end point that is closest to the current ladder start point.
  - Identifying ladder start point closest to current ladder end point.
  - Connecting largest ladder end point to the end point.
  - Connecting smallest ladder start point to the start point.